How to grow sweet peas

 Removing tendrils from sweet peas

-How Hardy is Sweet Pea
+How Hardy are Sweet Peas?

-If you want straight stems, and sweet peas which grow up the frame and not a tangled bunch, it is necessary to remove the tendrils and not to let these grow unchecked.
+If you want straight stems and sweet peas which grow up the frame and not a tangled bunch, it is necessary to remove the tendrils and not to let these grow unchecked.
 Why?
 See how to get straight stems on sweet peas.

 Keep picking sweet peas, don't let the seed head form.
 If you are not sure about seed pods, check out the image the seed pod is ringed in red.
-Remove all seed heads as they form and the sweet pea will reward you with more and more flowers.

 How to Grow Sweet Peas from Seed